ARMOR: Aligning Secure and Safe Large Language Models via Meticulous Reasoning: Methods

 \section{Methods}

 ARMOR enables the model to extract the user's core intent during the reasoning process by analyzing potential jailbreak strategies embedded in the user prompt, which allows the model to better recognize possible risks within the prompt.
 The framework of ARMOR is illustrated in Figure \ref{fig:method}.
-In general, the framework can be divided into data construction (Structured Meticulous Reasoning Construction), training and inference (Training Data Formatting, SFT, and Inference with Meticulous Reasoning), and test-time scaling.
+In general, the framework can be divided into 5 steps.